List of He-Man and the Masters of the Universe characters: Orko

 Orko is a magician from the parallel world of Trolla.
 Orko's magical abilities vary, depending on his location.
 On Eternia, Orko's magic doesn't work properly and his spells frequently backfire with humorous results, while in contrast on his homeworld of Trolla he is a master magician.
 Orko's attempts at helpfulness often end up causing only more trouble for the Masters and the royal family; however, in the 2002 series, his magic is much more controlled and successful, in several instances saving the day.
 The newer series attributes Orko's occasional ineptitude to the loss of his magic wand while saving 10-year-old Prince Adam upon arriving in Eternia.
 In the original series, he also saved young Prince Adam's life upon his arrival in Eternia, although he lost his magical amulet in the process.
 The reason why Trollan magic does not work well on Eternia was explained in "Dawn of Dragoon," in which Trolla is portrayed as a backwards world, where tree roots extend to the sky and leaves are in the ground, and Prince Adam had to recite his magic spell backwards to become He-Man.
 Orko moves around by levitating.
 He was depicted as able to walk, but only on a few occasions in which he was rendered unable to float.
 Orko's face is concealed by a floppy hat and heavy scarf; according to tradition, members of his people only show their visage to their one true love (in Orko's case, Dree-Elle).
 He-Man describes Trollan face showing as "like getting engaged."
 Orko is one of the few beings on Eternia who know that Prince Adam is He-Man.
+In the She-ra series, Orko evinces a crush on She-ra.
+Orko is also the main catalyst of the central action in the He-Man and She-Ra Christmas special.